Skip to content

 MCP Client Operation Client API call Arguments

-List MCP prompts mc/list-prompts [client handler]
+List MCP prompts mc/list-prompts [client & opts]

-List MCP resources mc/list-resources [client handler]
+List MCP resources mc/list-resources [client & opts]

-List MCP resource templates mc/list-resource-templates [client handler]
+List MCP resource templates mc/list-resource-templates [client & opts]

-List MCP tools mc/list-tools [client handler]
+List MCP tools mc/list-tools [client & opts]

-Get MCP prompt mc/get-prompt [client handler]
+Get MCP prompt mc/get-prompt [client p-name p-args & opts]

-Read MCP resource mc/read-resource [client handler]
+Read MCP resource mc/read-resource [client resource-uri & opts]

-Call MCP tool mc/call-tool [client handler]
+Call MCP tool mc/call-tool [client t-name t-args & opts]

-Complete (Completion) mc/complete [client handler]
+Complete (Completion) mc/complete [client comp-request & opts]

-Ping mc/ping [client handler]
+Ping mc/ping [client & opts]

 Note!